AX1818/site-minder-email-client/README.md

 - Check if there is no email address input or any invalid address.
 If so, stop sending emaila and show an error message on the page.
 - Send the eamil as a PUT request to the mail server and show the result on the page.

-> Note: the current code does not chck the blank `subject` or `email text` which is easy to do though.
+> Note: the current code does not check the blank `subject` or `email text` which is easy to do though.
 This check and related user interactions must be done in a real product.

 Clicking `NEW` button will clean up the form to be ready for a new email.